4 Exploratory Data Analysis

 • Demographics and tenure: Customers are primarily middle-aged, with an average age of about 46 years, and have held their accounts for approximately three years.

-• Credit behaviour: Credit limits vary widely around an average of roughly 8,600 dollars.
-Available credit closely mirrors the credit limit, and utilisation ratios range from very low to very high, indicating a mix of conservative and heavy users.
+• Credit behavior: Credit limits vary widely around an average of roughly 8,600 dollars.
+Available credit closely mirrors the credit limit, and utilization ratios range from very low to very high, indicating a mix of conservative and heavy users.

 • Transaction activity: Customers complete about 65 transactions per year on average, with total annual spending near 4,400 dollars.
-The upper quartile contains high spenders whose behaviour may influence churn.
+The upper quartile contains high spenders whose behavior may influence churn.

-• Behavioural changes: Quarterly spending ratios show a slight decline from the first to the fourth quarter for many customers, although some increase their spending.
+• behavioral changes: Quarterly spending ratios show a slight decline from the first to the fourth quarter for many customers, although some increase their spending.

 • Categorical features: Females form a slight majority.
 Education levels are concentrated in the college and graduate categories, and income tends to fall in lower brackets.
 Most customers hold blue cards, which reflects typical portfolio distributions.